General Dynamics F-111 Aardvark: Early requirements

+In June 1960, the USAF issued specification SOR 183 for a long-range, interdiction/strike aircraft able to penetrate Soviet air defenses at very low altitudes and high speeds.
+Specifically, it was to be capable of at least 800 mi of low-level flight, half of which was to be at a speed of no less than Mach 1.2.
+Furthermore, the specification also called for the aircraft to possess short takeoff and landing (STOL) capabilities to permit operations from short, unprepared airstrips that had a length of no more than 3000 ft.
+An internal payload of 1000 lb was to be carried in the primary mission role.
+A variant suitable for aerial reconnaissance flights was also included in the specification.

-In the 1950s, the United States Navy sought a long-range, high-endurance interceptor aircraft to protect its carrier battle groups against long-range anti-ship missiles launched from Soviet jet bombers and submarines.
-The Navy needed a fleet air defense (FAD) fighter with a more powerful radar, and longer range missiles than the F-4 Phantom II to intercept both enemy bombers and missiles.
+In the 1950s, the United States Navy sought a long-range, high-endurance, interceptor aircraft to protect its carrier battle groups against long-range antiship missiles launched from Soviet jet bombers and submarines.
+The Navy needed a fleet air defense fighter with a more powerful radar, and longer-range missiles than the F-4 Phantom II to intercept both enemy bombers and missiles.
 Seeking a FAD fighter, the Navy started with the subsonic, straight-winged aircraft, the Douglas F6D Missileer in the late 1950s.
 The Missileer was designed to carry six long-range missiles and loiter for five hours, but would be defenseless after firing its missiles.
 The program was formally canceled in 1961.
-The Navy had tried variable geometry wings with the XF10F Jaguar, but abandoned it in the early 1950s.
-It was NASA's simplification which made the variable geometry wings practical.
-By 1960, increases in aircraft weights required improved high-lift devices, such as variable geometry wings.
+The Navy had tried variable-geometry wings with the XF10F Jaguar, but abandoned it in the early 1950s.
+NASA's simplification made the variable-geometry wings practical.
+By 1960, increases in aircraft weights required improved high-lift devices, such as variable-geometry wings.
 Variable geometry offered high speeds, and maneuverability with heavier payloads, long range, and the ability to take off and land in shorter distances.